osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 ```
 The ```int ticket``` simply is a way for MQL4 to keep track of your trades.
 It will number each subsequent trade you place, e.g. trade #1, trade #2, and so on.

 Our ```buyorder``` and ```sellorder``` booleans are in place as a trigger.
-Once we have placed an order, we will set these to true and they will be the "gate" to start the process to check for cloing.
+Once we have placed an order, we will set these to true and they will be the "gate" to start the process to check for closing.

 The ```OrderTotal``` is part of another function; in short, it's just a way to keep track of how many trades have been opened.